-In 2023 PSCU contributed \$3000 to YACC and since 2013 PSCU has contributed \$43,000 to Young Adult Cancer Canada.
+In 2024 PSCU contributed \$3000 to YACC and has contributed \$46,000 to Young Adult Cancer Canada since 2013.

 Resource Center for the Arts

 The LSPU Hall affectionately known as the "Hall" is a home base for the Resource Centre for the Arts (RCA).
 The Hall is the heart of theatre and the cultural pulse of downtown St. John's.
 Thousands of internationally acclaimed actors and musicians have passed through the Hall on their way to stardom, and in this city, you're steps away from the action!